 Source: “The Next Generation of American Giving,” Blackbaud Institute, 2018

-Peer-to-peer fundraising is another popular technology used by many nonprofits.
-“It’s a great way to get new donors and reach new networks of people,” says Bailey.
-This method of fundraising is a multitiered approach where individual fundraisers set up a personal fundraising page to accept donations, which are then received by your nonprofit.
+Peer-to-peer fundraising is another popular technology used by many nonprofit organizations.
+“It’s a great way to attract new donors and reach new networks of people,” says Bailey.
+This method of fundraising is a multitiered approach through which individual fundraisers set up a personal fundraising page to accept donations, which are then received by your nonprofit.

-“They essentially have their own websites,” says Brad Davis, executive director at WakeMed Foundation.
-“We will give them sort of a template and some boilerplate stuff, and then they can personalize it.”
+“[Individual fundraisers] essentially have their own websites,” says Brad Davis, executive director at the WakeMed Foundation, which uses peer-to-peer fundraising throughout the year.
+“We give them sort of a template and some boilerplate stuff, and then they personalize it.”

 Get Them Where They Work

-Of working charitable givers, more millennials than any other generation are interested in workplace giving, and 40 percent of them have already participated in a workplace fundraiser.
-This speaks to an emerging opportunity for nonprofit organizations to reach present and future donors where they are.
+Of working charitable givers, more millennials than any other generation are interested in workplace giving, and 40 percent have already participated in a workplace fundraiser, according to the Blackbaud Institute.
+These facts speak to an emerging opportunity for nonprofits to reach present and future donors where they are.

 Workplace donations dramatically reduce administrative costs for charities.
 And automatic payroll deductions are one of the few opportunities for your organization to secure an ongoing, predictable source of revenue.
-In fact, more than 49 percent of nonprofit survey respondents identified workplace giving as a growth strategy for their organization.
+In fact, almost half of survey respondents identified workplace giving as a major growth strategy for their organization, according to Nonprofits Source.

-A charitable payroll deduction program has been successful for the WakeMed Foundation in Raleigh, North Carolina.
-“We raised about $800,000 last year from WakeMed employees at all levels, and they pay through payroll deductions, which is really cool,” says Davis.
+Davis says charitable payroll deductions have been a successful strategy for the WakeMed Foundation in Raleigh, North Carolina.
+“We raised about $800,000 last year from WakeMed employees at all levels, and they pay through payroll deductions, which is really cool,” he says.

-There are a variety of ways for nonprofits to team with corporations to effectively structure an employee volunteer program—such as day-of-service events, skills giving, and pro bono services.
-But organizations who want to successfully engage millennials in workplace giving or volunteering will also need a reputation of transparency and integrity.
+Of course, there are a variety of ways nonprofits can team up with corporations to effectively structure an employee volunteer program, including day-of-service events, skills giving, and pro bono services.
+But organizations who want to engage millennials successfully and consistently in workplace giving or volunteering will also need a reputation of transparency and integrity.

 Be Crystal Clear

-Trust matters to today’s charitable donor.
-If a nonprofit organization doesn’t live up to a certain standard of transparency, it receives less in contributions than organizations that proactively provide data to the public.
+Trust is a big deal to today’s donors.
+If a nonprofit organization doesn’t live up to certain standards of transparency, it will receive less in contributions than organizations that proactively provide data to the public.

-So it should come as no surprise that the characteristics of true nonprofit transparency are important to all charitable givers, not just millennials.
-For a deeper dive into the importance of transparency, see our article, “Transparent Reputations and Nonprofit Organizations.”
+It should come as no surprise that the characteristics of true nonprofit transparency are important to all charitable givers, not just millennials.
+For a deeper dive into the importance of transparency, see our corresponding article, “Transparent Reputations and Nonprofit Organizations.”

-Nonprofit organizations that evolve with and effectively engage millennials will reap the benefits for years to come.
-Millennials are the individuals who have grown up giving and believe strongly that they can effect change in the world.
-But this can only happen if nonprofits meet this generation where they are and through the media they choose.
+Nonprofits that evolve alongside—and effectively engage—the millennial generation will reap the benefits.
+Like their baby boomer parents, millennials are charitably inclined, and they believe strongly that they can change the world.
+But this can only happen if nonprofits them where they are—online, at work, in-person, and with transparency.